-Major League Soccer returns with a bang as it will begin with a tourney at the Wild World Of Sports in Orlando, Florida.
+Major League Soccer returns with a bang as it will begin with a tournament at ESPN’s Wide World Of Sports in Orlando, Florida.
 It will be held from July 8th and conclude with the finals on August 11th with 54 matches (39 group and 15 knockout).

 There will be a minimum of three matches per day and will be viewable on most of the major league soccer networks.
 They also announced there might be as many as seven matches in one day.